Optimizing Behavior Change: Addressing Neurological Resistance

 Vulnerability cost: “If I invest and it does not work, I will have proof that I am beyond help.”
 Identity threat cost: “Seeking help means admitting I cannot handle this alone.”
 Failure risk cost: “If I try and fail, I reinforce my negative self-concept.
 It is safer not to try.”

 These hidden costs are not rational.
 But they are neurologically real.
-The amygdala processes them as genuine threats and activates avoidance behavior indistinguishable from the response to physical danger.
+The amygdala processes them as genuine threats and activates why people avoid help and neglect their wellbeing indistinguishable from the response to physical danger.

 Hyperbolic Discounting: Why Tomorrow Never Arrives

-One of the most profound barriers to behavior change is hyperbolic discounting — a neurological asymmetry in how the brain values future rewards.
-Standard economic theory assumes people discount future rewards at a constant rate.
-Neuroscience reveals the actual pattern is far more punishing.
+One of the most profound barriers to behavior change is temporal reward devaluation — a neurological asymmetry in how the brain assigns value to future outcomes.
+Standard economic models assume a constant devaluation rate.
+Neuroscience reveals the actual pattern is far more punishing: the brain steeply undervalues near-future rewards in ways that confound rational planning.

 This is why someone can fully understand that a six-month program will transform their career and still choose to watch another hour of content instead.
 The present moment’s small comfort is neurologically valued higher than the distant transformation.
 The intention-behavior gap that researchers like Sheeran and Webb (2016) have documented is not mysterious.
-It is hyperbolic discounting operating exactly as evolved.
+Barrett (2023) further shows that constructed emotional states actively recalibrate perceived future reward value based on current physiological conditions, amplifying this gap under stress.
+Temporal devaluation operates exactly as evolved.

 I observed this with a corporate leader who contacted me about executive performance optimization.
 He understood the return on investment.
 He had researched the neuroscience.
 He agreed the investment was reasonable relative to his income.
 Yet he hesitated for six weeks, describing physical discomfort when thinking about committing.
 His amygdala interpreted the cost as a threat to financial security, even though the amount represented less than half a percent of his annual earnings.
 We addressed this by reframing the investment as evidence of strategic self-worth rather than financial risk.
 Once his amygdala processed the commitment as a strength signal rather than a threat, resistance dissolved within days.